 Historically, managing and synchronizing company-wide data backups in continual preparation for the rapid recovery of lost data has been costly and complex.
-Fortunately, cloud-based disaster recovery-as-a-service (DRaaS) solutions are coming onto the scene to simplify matters and accelerate data recovery times.
-Businesses should consider DRaaS offerings with WAN-optimized replication that doesn’t impact production workloads and avoids unnecessary network and storage costs with global data deduplication.
+Fortunately, cloud-based disaster recovery as a service (DRaaS) solutions are coming onto the scene to simplify matters and accelerate data recovery times.
+Businesses should consider using cloud-based DRaaS offerings with WAN-optimized replication that doesn’t impact production workloads and avoids unnecessary network and storage costs with global data deduplication.

-Your IT team uses a provider-supplied cloud management interface to select virtual machines (VMs) and physical servers in your IT infrastructure that it wants to back up.
+Your IT team uses a provider-supplied, cloud backup and management interface to select virtual machines (VMs) and physical servers in your IT infrastructure that it wants to back up.
 DRaaS regularly takes snapshots of the selected servers at your IT location(s) in the background, ready to be recovered in the event of a site failure.

-In a typical model, you’ll likely pay for storing snapshots and your applications; you’ll also pay for data synchronization between the primary and cloud DR sites.
+In a cloud disaster model, you’ll likely pay for storing snapshots and your applications; you’ll also pay for data synchronization between the primary and cloud DR sites.
 Usage fees usually apply only when servers are accessed—during an outage when VMs need to be turned online during failover.

 Again, the as-a-service model relieves you from having to own all the requisite equipment to build a fully replicated IT stack that’s rarely used.
 The DRaaS provider plans and automates all the procedures needed to restore data, apps, and infrastructure quickly.